29/04/2026

 Ans.
 Her mother

 Ans.
-Pale and weak as a dead body
+Her mother looks pale and weak as a dead body

 Ans.
 To the late winter moon